No description

 Some checks failed

-A comprehensive build system for creating custom Alpine Linux 3.22 x86_64 initramfs with zinit process management, designed for MOS deployment.
+Build system for creating the MOS boot image: a custom Alpine Linux x86_64 initramfs with my_init process management, embedded in a single vmlinuz.efi.

 Features